 Website Maintenance and Flexibility

 Mobile app websites are required to be regularly updated and maintained regularly, in order to keep them from becoming obsolete.
-The web design trends are evolving at a rapid rate and mobile sites have to be redesigned overtime and are less flexible in terms of design and development.
+The web design trends are evolving at a rapid rate and mobile sites have to be redesigned overtime and are less flexible in terms of website design and development.
 Responsive websites need less maintenance and can be redesigned with little code changes.
 Hence, if you need a website to cater business goals for the long run then responsive web design seems favorable over native mobile.

 Conclusion